-When reviewing the Opera Australia Don Giovanni, I noticed the "shoe box" shape of the stage with the narrow end of the box facing the audience and the long side of the box receding to the rear of the stage.
+When watching the Opera Australia Don Giovanni, I noticed the "shoe box" shape of the stage with the narrow end of the box facing the audience and the long side of the box receding to the rear of the stage.
 This configuration is different from most opera sets that take full advantage of the available width of the stage.
-I just finished viewing what we call the Mozart Masterpieces HDVD from EuroArts.
+I also recalled the Mozart Masterpieces HDVD from EuroArts.
 That HDVD was made in the Estates Theater in Prague, where Mozart personally directed the premiere of Don Giovanni.

-According to information with the Mozart Masterpieces disc, the stage is now a replica of the stage as it appeared for the Don Giovanni premiere.

-The Mozart Masterpieces disc shows that the front of the stage at this tiny venue is about 45 feet wide and is the narrow end of a rectangle about 75 feet deep.
+According to information with the Mozart Masterpieces disc, the stage is now a replica of how it appeared for the Don Giovanni premiere.
+Sure enough: the Mozart Masterpieces disc shows that the front of the stage at this tiny venue is about 45 feet wide and is the narrow end of a rectangle about 75 feet deep.
 It's hard to believe that the great DG was originally presented in a space that holds only 228 seats in orchestra and 405 seats in the balconies!

 And now I see what director Järvefelt was up to with his Opera Australia set: he reproduced what Mozart had to work with at the beginning.
 This tactic was successful: Järvefelt was able to tell the story with great clarity on his oddly-shaped stage.